Is there enough COVID-19 testing to safely reopen states? Lawmakers weigh in

 As the U.S. moves past 44,000 coronavirus deaths, our team in Washington, D.C. is examining the issues that likely won’t be featured tonight during primetime cable news — including what federal lawmakers are saying about states reopening and the racial data currently available pertaining to coronavirus.
-You can watch their original reporting in a livestream at 9/8c.
+You can watch their original reporting in the video above.

 President Donald Trump said he and New York Gov. Andrew Cuomo agreed in an Oval Office meeting Tuesday to work to double coronavirus testing in the hard-hit state over the next few weeks.